-Larger cells will have better individual performance with respect to noise, will generate a cleaner, more accurate pixel and more faithful to the corresponding point / area of the image.
+Larger cells will have a better individual performance for noise, generate a cleaner, more accurate pixel, and be more faithful to the image’s corresponding point/area.

 The thing is, we can’t have a single cell sensor.
-The quality of the image is also determined by the resolution .
+The resolution also determines the quality of the image.

 The sensor is made up of many, many cells.

-Given a sensor size, the size of each individual cell is determined by the resolution:
+Given a sensor size, the size of each cell is determined by the resolution: